studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/index.php/search/node" "phase:2,nolog,pass,id:10005,ctl:ruleRemoveTargetById=942410;ARGS:keys"
 ```

 We had separated a spot for 921180 exclusions before.
-We put the first rule into that position and up with the following:
+We put the first rule into that position and end up with the following:

 ```bash
 # ModSec Rule Exclusion: 921180 : HTTP Parameter Pollution (multiple variables)